 - After 3 hours, remove the lid, and use two forks to shred the softened jackfruit chunks.
 You could also use a potato masher or wooden spoon to lightly break up the jackfruit chunks.

 - Strain a little bit of the juice from the slow cooker and put it into a small bowl.
-Whisk together the arrowroot powder with the liquid to make a slurry and then pour it back into the slow cooker.
-Stir to combine and let the BBQ vegan pulled pork continue to cook for 10-15 more minutes or until the sauce has thickened to your desired consistency.
+Whisk together the arrowroot powder with the liquid to make a slurry and then pour it back into the pot.
+Stir to combine and let it continue to cook for 10-15 more minutes or until the mixture has thickened to your preference.

-- Serve on soft rolls with a spoonful of sesame ginger coleslaw and a pineapple slice.
+- Serve on soft mini burger buns with a spoonful of sesame ginger coleslaw and a pineapple slice.

 Notes

-- Store the leftovers in a glass container for 3-4 days or you can freeze it for a future meal.
+- Store the leftovers in the fridge for 2-3 days or you can freeze it for a future meal.

 Tasty and super easy to make!
 I love any excuse to use the crockpot and I had been craving BBQ (something other than BBQ grilled tofu), so this was just the ticket.
 My meat-eating husband approved.
 We used Hawaiian rolls and served with sweet potato and green beans.
 Will definitely make again.
 Thanks!